d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 # Language Models and Data Sets

-:label:`chapter_language_model`
+:label:`sec_language_model`

-In :numref:`chapter_text_preprocessing`, we see how to map text data into tokens, and these tokens can be viewed as a time series of discrete observations.
+In :numref:`sec_text_preprocessing`, we see how to map text data into tokens, and these tokens can be viewed as a time series of discrete observations.
 Assuming the tokens in a text of length $T$ are in turn $x_1, x_2, \ldots, x_T$, then, in the discrete time series, $x_t$($1 \leq t \leq T$) can be considered as the output or label of time step $t$.
 Given such a sequence, the goal of a language model is to estimate the probability

 $$p(x_1,x_2, \ldots, x_T).$$